MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/information-barriers.md

 Example: Set-SPOSite -Identity https:<i></i>//contoso-my<i></i>.sharepoint<i></i>.com/personal/John_contoso_onmicrosoft_com
 -RemoveInformationSegment 27d20a85-1c1b-4af2-bf45-a41093b5d111

-## Effects of changing information barrier policies and user segments
+## Effects of changes to user segments or information barrier policies

+If a user’s segment changes, the segment associated with their OneDrive will be automatically updated to match within 24 hours, and any compatible segments will be added.

 If a policy changes after files are shared, the sharing links will work only if the user attempting to access the shared files has a segment applied that matches a segment associated with the OneDrive.

-If a user’s segment changes, the segment associated with their OneDrive will be automatically updated to match within 24 hours, and any compatible segments will be added.

-## Known issues
+## Not supported

 - For organizations that have [Microsoft 365 Multi-Geo](/office365/enterprise/office-365-multi-geo), moving a OneDrive that has associated segments isn't supported.
 Remove any associated segments, move the OneDrive, and then reassociate the segments.